dhiegogoncalves/dhiegogoncalves/README.md

 My name is Dhiego and I'm full stack web developer.

  - 🌱 I’m currently learning Devops.
- - :heart: Technologies: Javascript, Typescript, Java, C#, Flutter.
+ - :heart: Technologies: Javascript, Typescript, Java, C#, Flutter, Angular and React.

 <!--
 **dhiegogoncalves/dhiegogoncalves** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.